Donich Law - Jordan Donich - Courtroom Sketch

 What is Misappropriation of Company Funds?

 These acts are classified as theft, fraud, or breach of trust under the Criminal Code of Canada, and they can be subject to serious penalties including incarceration.
-Businesses may also file a civil lawsuit to reclaim the money that was stolen and to obtain damages for any losses they suffered financially as a result of the fraudulent actions.
-Robust financial controls and frequent audits are important to enable employers to identify and prevent this kind of misconduct.
+Moreover, businesses might opt to file a civil suit in order to reclaim the money that was misappropriated and to obtain damages for any losses they suffered financially as a result of the fraudulent conduct.
+This is why having robust financial controls and frequent audits is highly significant; it enables employers to prevent this kind of misconduct and promptly identify this behaviour.

 What are the Legal Consequences of Misappropriating Company Funds?

 The legal consequences of misappropriating company funds are severe and can include both criminal and civil penalties.
 Criminal charges for theft, fraud, or breach of trust can result in significant fines and imprisonment, depending on the severity of the offence and the amount of money involved.
-Convictions for such crimes can also lead to a permanent criminal record, which can affect future employment opportunities, one’s ability to travel outside of Canada, and personal reputation.
+Being found guilty of misappropriating company funds can have criminal record implications if pursued under one of the theft provisions of the Criminal Code.
+Convictions for this kind of crime can lead to a permanent criminal record, which can affect job prospects, the individual’s ability to travel outside of Canada, as well as their personal reputation.

 The company may also choose to sue the perpetrator for losses incurred as a result of the misappropriation.
 In civil cases, courts focus on compensating the company for the financial losses incurred.
 This can include an order to the employee to repay the misappropriated funds, along with any additional damages for financial harm and reputational damage.
 Courts may also award punitive damages to deter similar misconduct by others.
 Overall, the legal system in Ontario aims to provide both deterrence and restitution in cases of the misappropriation of company funds.